-- 1 From the Administrator menu, choose Edit Workflow. - 2 Two warnings may be displayed advising you to back up the database and to request users to log off. - If these warnings are displayed, close TrackRecord.
+- 1 From the Programs menu on the Start button, choose Compuware>TrackRecord>Workflow Editor. - 2 Two warnings may be displayed advising you to back up the database and to request users to log off.

+If these warnings are displayed, close TrackRecord.
 The warning dialogs and, subsequently, the Workflow Editor will remain active.

-Refer to "Active Users in the Database" on page 84 for information about the Active User dialog box.
+Refer to "Active Users in the Database" on page 79 for information about the Active User dialog box.
 When all users have logged off, the dialog box is dismissed, and the Workflow Editor makes database modifications and unlocks the database.
 The Workflow Editor appears and displays the current workflow.